Comparing and Selecting Hops

 Spicy, flowery, and hoppy with prominent undertones of ripe berry and citrus.
 Spice and wood character reminiscent of Spalt and Saaz.
 Powerful impressions but with great finesse.

 A bittering and aromatic hop.
-Berry, bubblegum, citrus, earth, passion fruit and pine aroma.
+Passion fruit, berry, bubblegum, citrus, earth, and pine aroma.

 A dual-purpose Saaz hybrid.
 Fruity, passion fruit and citrus aroma.